-Mr. Bowcut’s recent representations include:
+Brian’s recent representations include:

-- Opioid Litigation: Representing the states of Indiana, New Jersey and Vermont in investigations and litigation against entities responsible for the deceptive marketing and sale of opioids.
-Publicly filed enforcement actions in these matters included Indiana's actions against Purdue, the Sackler family, and pharmaceutical distributors Cardinal Health, McKesson, and AmerisourceBergen; New Jersey's actions against Purdue, the Sackler family, and Janssen; and Vermont's actions against Purdue, the Sackler family, and distributors Cardinal and McKesson.
+- Opioid Litigation: Representing the states of Indiana, New Jersey and Vermont in investigations and litigation against entities responsible for fueling the opioid epidemic through the deceptive marketing and sale of prescription opioids.
+Publicly filed enforcement actions in these matters included Indiana’s actions against Purdue, the Sackler family, and pharmaceutical distributors Cardinal Health, McKesson, and AmerisourceBergen; New Jersey’s actions against Purdue, the Sackler family, and Janssen; and Vermont’s actions against Purdue, the Sackler family, and distributors Cardinal and McKesson.
 A $26 billion nationwide settlement of litigation against the distributors and Janssen was finalized in 2022.
 A nationwide settlement in principle with Purdue and the Sackler family, valued at more than $6 billion, remains pending in bankruptcy proceedings.

 - Nursing Homes: Representing the State of New Mexico in litigation related to Medicaid fraud and deceptive marketing by skilled nursing facilities that promised, but failed to provide, basic care to their elderly residents.
 Mr. Bowcut briefed and successfully argued the defendants’ motion to dismiss the case.